This redevelopment plan has stirred major controversy among community residents, neighborhood leaders, and outside stakeholders for several reasons:

 - The design.
 The current design would significantly alter the historic “look” of Brickville’s neighborhoods and replace the aesthetic with a more generic suburban appearance.
 Some residents believe that the historic nature of the community will be lost with this new "look" and should be completely retained.

 - The funding.
 The developer plans to request large sums of public money to complete his plan.
 Further, realizing all the plan’s potential would require even more public investment, including the rehabilitation of public schools in a particular part of Brickville that has not been slated for priority school construction.
 Some stakeholders contend that public funding should not be used to support a project by a for-profit real estate developer.
 Further, residents are fearful that unless the developer has the capacity to truly implement the redevelopment plan, the community may be left with incomplete efforts and insufficient resources to complete the work.

 - The plan.
-As part of the redevelopment, the plan calls for the destruction of many buildings, including current community institutions, such as an old ice cream store, and public spaces, including several run-down parks.
+As part of the redevelopment, the plan calls for the destruction of many buildings, including current community institutions, such as an old ice cream store, and public spaces, including several parks.
 Some residents lament that these spaces that are part of their history will be gone.